danielronalds/workflows/README.md

 ### Opening a project

 To open a project, open a terminal and run `workflows`.
-You'll be greeted with a `fzf` ui with your list of projects.
+You'll be greeted with a `fzf` UI with your list of projects.
 Local projects will be displayed instantly, however GitHub projects may take a second to load in depending on your connection strength.
 Select the project you'd like to open, and it'll be launched in a tmux session.
 If a tmuxinator config doesn't exist for the project, one will be created.

-Projects are stored in `~/Projects/`.
+Projects are stored in `~/Projects/` by default, however this can be changed via the configuration file.
 This is also where GitHub projects are cloned to.
 If a project exists elsewhere on your system it won't be detected.

 What commands are run with `tmuxinator` can be configured using the config file.